Skip to content

 Tips for Fair Decision Making

 • Assign outcomes before flipping.
-Decide which side means which outcome before you flip, not after — post-hoc assignment defeats the purpose.
+Decide which side means which outcome before you flip, not after — post-hoc assignment defeats the purpose entirely.

 • Notice your reaction.
 The moment the result appears, pay attention to how you feel.
 Disappointment reveals your true preference more honestly than extended deliberation.